weldr/weldr.github.io/_drafts/Unpacking-RPM-names.md

 **TODO DOUBLECHECK / IMPROVE**

+1. We should have namespaces for other packaging systems
+1. The build environment, build options, and target are also significant pieces of data about a build
+1. We want more data (and conventions!) for what packages "do" and how they relate to each other
 1. Users want to be able to define their own file-level metadata tags

-1. We want soft/optional dependencies
-1. We should have namespaces for other packaging systems
-1. The build environment/target is a significant piece of data about a build
-1. `texlive` is _fucked up_
+**TODO figure out how to tie this to next topic - data & metadata storage?**
+**XXX DO I NEED TO DO THE BUILD ALGEBRA FIRST OR WHAT**

 * * * * * *